 The Genus Tricholoma

-[ Basidiomycetes > Agaricales > Tricholomataceae . . . ]
+[ Basidiomycota > Agaricales > Tricholomataceae . . . ]

 by Michael Kuo

 Tricholoma is a fairly large genus of mycorrhizal gilled mushrooms with white spore prints, fleshy stems, and gills that are attached to the stem, often by means of a slight "notch."
+Under the microscope, Tricholoma species have inamyloid spores.
 Though species of Tricholoma can be found across our continent from spring to fall (and nearly year-round in warm climates), the mushrooms tend to like cooler conditions and are most abundant in montane and northern forests, particularly in the fall.
-Some species are distinctive--especially those with rings (formerly placed in the genus Armillaria) and those with a strong, foul odor reminiscent of coal tar.
-Many other Tricholoma species, however, are grayish or brownish, and frustratingly similar.
+Some species are distinctive—especially those with rings and those with a strong, foul odor reminiscent of coal tar.
+A few species are brightly colored.
+But many, many Tricholoma species, are gray, grayish, brown, or brownish, and frustratingly similar.

-Though microscopic features enable mycologists to separate a few Tricholoma species, most of the 100 or so species in North America are defined on the basis of physical features that do not require a microscope to determine.
-Unfortunately, these physical features are often variable, hard to determine with exactitude, and debated by mycologists.
-The texture of the cap, colors, bruising and discoloring reactions, odors, and tastes define most of the species.
+Though microscopic features enable mycologists to separate some Tricholoma species, most of the 100 or so species described in North America are defined on the basis of physical features that do not require a microscope to determine.
+Unfortunately, however, these physical features are often variable, hard to determine with exactitude, and debated by mycologists.
+The texture of the cap, colors, bruising and discoloring reactions, and odors and tastes separate many of the species.
+Since the mushrooms are mycorrhizal, paying attention to the trees in the area can go a long way toward identifying your Tricholoma.
+A few species have distinctive reactions to chemicals.
+Microscopic features include the presence or absence of cystidia and clamp connections, and spore dimensions.

-Technical treatments of Tricholoma in North America (most of which are listed below) are hard to come by, and consist of the doctoral dissertations and masters theses of Tricholoma experts treating limited areas of the continent and publications in mycological journals that treat small sections of the genus or describe a few new species.
-DNA studies have not yet focused on Tricholoma, to my knowledge, but a few Tricholoma species included in studies with wider focus have "held up," and the genus seems to be genetically distinguishable (once amended to include some of the ringed species formerly placed in Armillaria and exclude species now placed in Macrocybe).
+Technical treatments of Tricholoma in North America (most of which are listed below) are hard to come by, and consist of the doctoral dissertations and masters theses of Tricholoma experts treating limited areas of the continent, along with publications in mycological journals that treat small sections of the genus or describe a few new species.
+Things Tricholoma are less dismal in Europe, where DNA studies have been combined with centuries of careful documentation of physical features and ecology, resulting in a fairly clear picture of the species.
+Although some species do appear to occur in Europe and North America, especially in boreal and montane ecosystems, many North American species that are currently going under European names are likely to be revised once contemporary methods are applied.

 No ring, hardwoods